Application notice: Low-carbon Built Environment Programme. 4th round

 Amount of aid and application period

-In the third application round of the Ministry of the Environment, up to EUR 3 million in funding can be granted in accordance with the budget for 2022 (subsection 35.20.06) and provided that appropriations have been allocated to the programme in the Budget for 2023.
+In the third application round of the Ministry of the Environment, up to EUR 3 million in funding can be granted in accordance with the 2022 Budget (item 35.20.06) and provided that appropriations have been allocated to the programme in the Budget for 2023.
 Discretionary government grants cannot account for more than 40% of a project’s eligible costs.
 Eligible costs may be incurred until the end of 2024, but payments and reporting can be carried out until 30 June 2025.

 A more low-carbon solution needed for construction, but adaptation is also important

-Construction and buildings produce about one third of Finland's greenhouse gas emissions.
-In order for Finland to achieve its national and international climate targets, emissions from the construction sector must also be reduced.
-The objective of the Low-carbon Built Environment aim scheme is to accelerate the introduction of technologies, services and operating models that mitigate climate change and support a low-carbon approach in the construction sector, a change in approaches and an increase in productivity.
+The objective of the Low-carbon Built Environment aid scheme is to accelerate the introduction of technologies, services and operating models that mitigate climate change and support a low-carbon approach in the construction sector, a change in approaches and an increase in productivity.
 The aim is also to promote adaptation to climate change.